Dan Howdle | July 13th, 2022

-BT has a wide range of data offerings, but strangely there is still no unlimited option.
-That is odd these days since most providers do offer one – it is rapidly becoming the norm.
-However, all contracts and SIM-only deals do come with unlimited minutes and texts.
+BT has a wide range of data on offer, but strangely there is still no unlimited option.
+This is odd these days since most providers offer one – it is rapidly becoming the norm.
+However, all contracts and SIM-only deals come with unlimited minutes and texts.

-The lowest data plan comes with just 1GB of data.
+The lowest data plan comes with 4GB of data.
 The plans become more interesting on the higher levels, as you get free BT Sport through the BT app.
-This gives you access to the UEFA Champions League and UEFA Europa league matches, plus top games from the Premier League and FA Cup to watch solely on your phone – for which you will need a sizeable amount of data.
-100GB is the top data cap for BT Mobile at the time of writing.
+This gives you access to the UEFA Champions League and UEFA Europa league matches, plus top games from the Premier League and FA Cup to watch solely on your phone – for which you will need a sizable amount of data.
+100GB is the top data allowance offered by BT Mobile, but if you are an existing BT broadband customer, You can get a discounted 160GB contract from EE, and if you have BT Halo you also get double data, which presumably doubles that to 320GB.
+EE contracts offered by BT last 24 months.

 BT's SIM-only plans all come on either a 12-month contract or a 24-month contract – there are no 30-day options on offer.
+This would be understandable if the contracts included a handset, but seems a bit inflexible for a company which only offers SIMs.
 There are several data options available, ranging from minimal to generous, which should cover the requirements of most customers.
 The 24-month contracts work out cheaper than the 12-months ones.

 The BT Family SIM is a money-saving scheme whereby if more than one member of your household is using BT Mobile, you can claim a 20% discount on each additional SIM.
 Plus, while the first Family SIM has a 12-month contract, any extras are on 30-day rolling plans, so you can cancel or chop and change at any time without penalty.
 (However, note that if you want BT Sport on a SIM-only deal you would need to purchase a monthly add-on.)

-If you’re not fussed about getting the latest handset or you are happy with a more basic phone like the Doro 8050, then this won’t be a problem.
+If you’re not fussed about getting the latest handset or you are happy with a more basic phone like the Doro 8050, then these are also available to buy.

-Industry regulator Ofcom’s latest report reveals that 3% of BT Mobile customers had a reason to complain, and there were just 21 complaints about the provider to Ofcom out of 100,000 subscribers.
-This sits favourably against Virgin Mobile, with 27, and Vodafone, with 26.
+Industry regulator Ofcom’s latest report reveals there were 8 complaints about the provider to Ofcom out of 100,000 subscribers.
+This sits favourably against the industry average of 10.

 If you do have concerns, you can call BT customer service on 0800 800 150 Monday to Friday 8am-9pm or 8am-8pm at weekends.
 BT no longer offers live chat on its website, but you can get in touch on social media via Twitter and Facebook.
 Alternatively you can use the BT Community forum to get answers to any problems you might have.